 Financial Aid Decisions are released with Admission decisions.
 Prospective families who apply by January 18 will hear back by March 1.
 Families who apply after the January 18th deadline will hear about Admission and Financial Aid decisions on a rolling basis as space and budget allows.

-Barrie believes parents have an obligation to pay for the educational expenses of their children to the extent that they are able and that takes precedence over the school’s responsibility to provide financial assistance.
+Parents have an obligation to pay for the educational expenses of their child(ren) to the extent that they are able and that takes precedence over the school’s responsibility to provide financial assistance.

 The Financial Aid Committee may award grants for tuition to families who demonstrate financial need.
-Barrie School is a member of the School and Student Service for Financial Aid (SSS) which assists independent schools in determining a family's financial need.
-Our Financial Aid Committee reviews the Report of Family Contribution (RFC) which is computed by the SSS and serves as a guideline for financial aid decisions.
-The RFC does not bind the School to any specific award.
+Barrie School is a member of TADS, which assists independent schools in determining a family's financial need.

-Applications for financial aid and all supporting documentation must be received by the Office of Admission and Financial Aid by the deadline for first-round consideration.
+Applications for financial aid and all supporting documentation must be received by the Office of Admission and Financial Aid by January 18, 2019 for first-round consideration.
 After this date, financial aid decisions are made on a rolling basis depending on availability of funds.